Giacomo Puccini: La fanciulla del West

 Puccini completed La fanciulla del West ("The Damsel of the West"), based on a play by David Belasco, in 1910.
 This was commissioned by, and first performed at, the Metropolitan Opera in New York on 10 December 1910 with Met stars Enrico Caruso and Emmy Destinn, for whom Puccini created the leading roles of Dick Johnson and Minnie.
 Toscanini, then the musical director of the Met, conducted.
 This was the first world premiere of an opera at the Met.
 The premiere was a great success.
 However, the compositional style employed in the opera, with few stand-alone arias, was criticized at the time.
 Some contemporaries also criticized the opera for failing to achieve an "American" tone.
 However, the opera has been acclaimed for its incorporation of advanced harmonic language and rhythmic complexity into the Italian operatic form.
 In addition, one aria from the opera, Ch'ella mi creda, has become a staple of compilation albums by operatic tenors.
 It is said that during World War I, Italian soldiers sang this aria to maintain their spirits.
 The 2008 Italian film Puccini e la fanciulla (Puccini and the Girl), is based on the period of his life when he was composing the opera.
+Puccini studied American folk music "in order to get the atmosphere.”